 - Removing a part of the countertop can make room for an extra-large sink, but smaller sinks should return to the shop and be repaired.

 - The sink should be removed and then turned upside down.
 Apply silicone caulk to make sure the sink is sealed.

 Check the best silicone caulk on Amazon that we prefer to use.

-Make sure to run a thin layer of caulk all around the edge of the sink.
-After that, turn the sink upside down and then carefully place it back to the bottom of the sink.
+Make sure to run a thin caulk around the sink’s edge.
+After that, turn the sink upside down and carefully place it back to the bottom of the sink.